 - documents verifying legal change of a name, date of birth, SSN, if any.

 It is important that the papers must be presented in the originals or in the certified copies authenticated with the seal.
-Some of them may satisfy several requirements, such as a U.S. passport, which prove both legal presence and identity or a U.S. birth certificate, verifying date of birth and legal presence.
-But keep in mind that many states specify the certain number of documents submitted for verification: for example, an applicant needs to provide one proof of identity, one proof of SSN and two proofs of residency.
+Some of them may satisfy several requirements, such as a U.S. passport, which proves both legal presence and identity or a U.S. birth certificate, verifying date of birth, and legal presence.
+But keep in mind that many states specify the certain number of documents submitted for verification: for example, an applicant needs to provide one proof of identity, one proof of SSN, and two proofs of residency.
 And an applicant may not be allowed to prove his/her residency using the passport though it contains the residential address.

 Moreover, some state DMVs issue rather complex charts with lists of primary and secondary documents specifying the number of documents from each list an applicant has to provide, e.g. at least one primary document and one or two secondary documents.
-Sometimes each document has a certain number of points assigned and an applicant must collect a combination of documents to score certain number of points.
+Sometimes each document has a certain number of points assigned and an applicant must collect a combination of documents to score the certain number of points.
 For example, New Jersey requires 6 points ID verification by a combination of primary and secondary papers which are different for U.S. citizens and non-citizens.

 To learn all the requirements of your state, you can either visit the official DMV web-site or download the Driver’s Manual, as the manuals usually cover this issue.
 Also, the manuals can be found on specific web-sites offering help in obtaining driver’s licenses like a free driver license test online for practicing before the DMV testing or articles with useful information about DMV procedures.

 Though there may be some options, the common list of accepted documents includes:

 - Birth certificate (including certificate/report of birth abroad)

 - Passport/passport card